 In a period of two to three months, Cambridge Analytica possessed personal information from 50 to 60 million Facebook users.

-The company started to work with those user profiles; they studied them to the point of knowing what type of messaging a person is susceptible to: the tone, their frequented platforms and websites, the content, etc.
+The company started to work with those user profiles; they studied them to the point of knowing what type of messaging a person is susceptible to: the tone, frequented platforms and websites, content, etc.